 Language and text can be a source of creativity and joy

 Exploring stories and other texts helps us understand ourselves and make connections to others and to the world

 Exploring and sharing multiple perspectives extends our thinking

-Biology - Evolution by natural selection provides an explanation for diversity and survival of living things
+Biology - Biodiversity and survival of living things

 Chemistry - Elements, atoms, and compounds

 Earth Science - Earth and its climate have changed over geological time